netsampler/goflow2/docs/reflow-architecture.md

 2. Separate **transport concerns** from **data-shape concerns**.
 "JSON over UDP" and "JSON to stdout" should share the same encoder, not duplicate logic.
 3. Introduce a first-class **internal event model**.
 Do not couple sources directly to output encoders.
 4. Treat **packet capture** and **message ingestion** as separate source classes.
-5. Make **protocol identification** explicit and pluggable.
-This is new compared with GoFlow2 and should not be hidden inside source code.
+5. Keep **protocol identification** explicit and decoder-owned.
+Source code should stay transport-focused.
 6. Preserve FlowStore as the default state layer for aggregation and protocol state, but do not force all processing through aggregation.
 7. Keep **WASM limited and capability-based**.
 It should transform or emit events, not own transport or lifecycle.
 8. Start with **single-process, multi-source configuration** and a single sink.